How to Trim a Video using Photos App and iMovie on iPhone/iPad

 Click on Video > + Video icon and choose the footage from iPhone to load.

 Step 2: Trim the footage shot by iPhone

 Select a target format as output.
 Click the Toolbox button in the tools panel at the bottom of the Video window.
 A list of video editing options appears.
 Click the Trim icon and click the codec Option to open the Trim window.
 Set the start point the endpoint by dragging the trimming slider.
 You can also set the specific Start and End Time for your video.
 Click the Done button to save the trimmed part.
 The Trim option only allows users to get one section from an iPhone clip.

 Specify a destination folder to save the trimmed footage, and click the RUN button to start to chop off unwanted part from your iPhone video.
 This completes the procedure for trimming/cutting iPhone footages.
 The time it takes also depends on the video length.
 After trimming, you can use VideoProc Converter AI to merge separate iPhone clips into one video file.

 Tips: Cutting is different from the split.
 If you want to cut or split your iPhone video into separate pieces, use the Split feature that is available from the toolbar of the Toolbox.

 FYI: the maximum iPhone video length you can send

 Users who want to shorten the iPhone clip by cutting/trimming to fit for web sharing and emailing may have no idea the length of the iPhone video they can keep.
-If you are one of them, read the following information about the maximum length of the iPhone footages you can email, upload to Instagram, Facebook, Twitter, Whatsapp, etc. Such video sharing sites also have file size limit and video specs requirement.
-Feel free to use VideoProc to resize your iPhone video, adjust resolution, aspect ratio, frame rate, format, and more.
+If you are one of them, read the following information about the maximum length of the iPhone footages you can email, upload to Instagram, Facebook, Twitter, Whatsapp, etc. Such video sharing sites also have file size limit and video specs' requirement.
+Feel free to use VideoProc Converter AI to shrink your iPhone video clips, adjust resolution, aspect ratio, frame rate, format, and more.

 Instagram: 3 to 60 seconds.| Facebook: 1 second to 240 minutes